oceantech-tch/beacon/README.md

-# Beacon (MVP)
+# Beacon — Wishlist Notification System (MVP)

-A full-stack MVP built to explore how wishlist-driven notifications can reduce manual inquiries for product availability.
+Beacon is a full-stack MVP built to explore how wishlist-driven notifications can reduce manual product availability inquiries for social-commerce sellers.

-This project simulates a real-world workflow where users register interest in specific G-Shock models, and an admin notifies interested users when products become available.

-The focus of this MVP is **product logic, authentication flow, and admin–user interaction**, not UI polish.
+The system was designed around a real workflow used by Instagram watch resellers, where customer demand is tracked *before* inventory arrives, and notifications are sent only when supply becomes available.

+This project prioritizes **backend correctness, authentication design, and admin–user interaction** over UI polish or monetization features.

 ---

-## Overview
+## Problem Context

-Many resale businesses receive repeated DMs asking about product availability.
+Small resellers often receive repeated DMs asking about product availability:
-This MVP proposes a simple alternative:

-- Users add products they want to a wishlist
-- Admin uploads a product when it becomes available
-- Users who wishlisted that product are automatically notified via email

-The system tracks demand first, then responds when supply arrives.
+- “Do you have model X?”
+- “Any restock coming?”
+- “Can you notify me if this arrives?”

+These requests are usually tracked manually — or not at all.

+When stock finally arrives:
+- Sellers forget who asked
+- Notifications are inconsistent
+- There’s no visibility into which products are actually in demand

+Beacon introduces structure **without changing the seller’s existing sales flow**.

 ---

+## Core Workflow

+1. Users add specific product models to a wishlist
+2. Admin uploads a product when inventory becomes available
+3. Users who wishlisted that model are notified automatically via email
+4. The product is disabled after notification to prevent duplicate alerts

+This creates a simple but reliable loop:

+> Track demand → respond when supply arrives

+---

 ## Features

-### User Features
+### User
-- User authentication
+- Google-based authentication
-- Add G-Shock models to a personal wishlist
+- Add and remove products from a personal wishlist
-- Remove models from wishlist
-- View product details when available
+- View wishlist and product availability
-- Receive email notification when a wishlisted product is uploaded
+- Receive email notification when a matching product is uploaded
+- No checkout or payment flow (intentional)

-### Admin Features
+### Admin
-- Admin authentication
+- JWT-protected admin authentication
-- Upload new products
+- Upload products with metadata (model, price, condition, image)
-- Notify users who wishlisted a product
-- View wishlist insights (models + interest count)
-- View users interested in a specific model
+- Trigger notifications to matching users on upload
-- Disable products after notification to prevent duplicate alerts
+- Disable products after notification to prevent re-sending
+- View **Wishlist Insights**:
+  - Aggregated models users want
+  - Interest count per model
+  - Drill-down view of users per model
+  - Auto-refreshing insights without breaking UI state

 ---

-## Wishlist Insights

-The admin dashboard includes a **Wishlist Insights** page that displays:

-- All wishlisted models
-- Number of users requesting each model
-- Drill-down view of users interested in a selected model

-The insights page auto-refreshes periodically without resetting the UI state.

----

 ## Email Notifications

+- Email delivery handled via **SendGrid**
-- Email notifications are sent using **SendGrid**
+- Notifications are sent only once per product
-- Users receive alerts when a wishlisted product is uploaded
-- After notification, the product is marked as disabled to prevent re-notification
+- Email logic is isolated and provider-agnostic

 ---

-## Tech Stack
+## Technical Stack

 ### Frontend
 - React
+- **TypeScript**
-- TypeScript
+- Vite
 - React Router
+- Context API
 - Axios
-- Context API
-- Vite

 ### Backend
 - Node.js
 - Express
-- TypeScript
+- **TypeScript**
 - MongoDB (Mongoose)
-- JWT Authentication
+- JWT authentication
-- SendGrid (Email Service)
+- SendGrid (email service)

 ---

 ## Project Structure

-/client   → React frontend
+`/client`   → React + TypeScript frontend<br /><br />
-/server   → Express + MongoDB backend
+`/server`   → Express + MongoDB backend <br />

-Frontend and backend are deployed separately.
+Frontend and backend are developed and deployed independently.

 ---

-## Authentication Model
+## Authentication & Authorization

 - JWT-based authentication
-- Separate access control for users and admin
+- Separate access paths for users and admin
-- Protected routes on frontend and backend
+- Protected routes enforced on both frontend and backend
-- Session restoration via localStorage on refresh
+- Session restoration via `localStorage`
+- Authorization enforced at the API level, not the UI

 ---

-## Design Philosophy
+## Design Decisions & Tradeoffs

-This MVP prioritizes:

-- Clear data flow
+- **No payments or checkout**
+  Focus was kept on demand tracking and notifications, not ecommerce.

+- **No public storefront**
+  The system supports existing DM-based sales workflows.

-- Correct authorization
+- **MVP-level UI**
-- Realistic admin workflows
-- Scalable backend logic
+  Effort was prioritized on backend logic and correctness.

-The goal was to build something **functional, testable, and close to a real business use-case**, not a marketing demo.
+These decisions were made intentionally to avoid over-engineering.

 ---

-## Status
+## Current Status

-This project is an MVP.

-The current implementation fully demonstrates the core flow:

-> Track demand → upload supply → notify users.
+- Core flows implemented end-to-end
+- Email notifications are live (not sandboxed)
+- Admin and user roles fully separated
+- Stable MVP suitable for validation and demonstration

 ---

+## Why This Project Exists

+Beacon was built to demonstrate:

+- Translating real business problems into software
+- MVP scoping and trade-off decisions
+- Full-stack execution with TypeScript
+- Authentication, authorization, and notifications
+- Knowing when **not** to add features

+---

 ## Notes

-- Built as a practical exploration, not a commercial product
+- Built as a portfolio MVP, not a commercial product
 - <strong role="alert">Brand names are used strictly for demonstration purposes</strong>